Faction-V/projectmanagement/README.md

 - Encourages personal investment in feature success
 - Promotes cross-functional collaboration and understanding
 - Potentially leads to faster decision-making and issue resolution
-- Provides senior ICs with a broader perspective on the development process

-## Potential Challenges and Mitigations

-1. Workload Balance: Ensure Project Owner responsibilities don't negatively impact primary IC roles.
-   Mitigation: Regular workload reviews and adjustments as needed.

-2. Consistent Practices: Maintain consistency in project management across different Project Owners.
-   Mitigation: Establish standardized tools, processes, and best practices.

-3. Knowledge Transfer: Ensure learnings and insights are shared across the team.
-   Mitigation: Implement a knowledge sharing system and regular retrospectives.

-4. Junior Team Member Development: Provide growth opportunities for team members with less than 6 months tenure.
-   Mitigation: Create a mentorship program where Project Owners guide junior team members.

-## Implementation Strategy

-1. Pilot Phase: Start with a small number of projects to test and refine the approach.
-2. Training: Provide project management training to all eligible team members.
-3. Support Structure: Establish a support system for Project Owners to seek advice when needed.
-4. Regular Review: Conduct periodic reviews of the scheme, adjusting based on feedback and outcomes.
-5. Transition Planning: Develop clear plans for transitioning team members into Project Owner roles as they reach eligibility.

 ## Conclusion

 The Project Owner Scheme aims to leverage the expertise of our senior team members while fostering a culture of shared responsibility and cross-functional collaboration.
-By rotating project leadership among our experienced ICs, we expect to see increased engagement, more efficient feature delivery, and the development of well-rounded engineering leaders within
+By rotating project leadership among our experienced ICs, we expect to see increased engagement, more efficient feature delivery, and the development of well-rounded engineering leaders within CapitolAI.
-CapitolAI.